beekhof/jira-tool/Docs/Blueprint.md

-Here is a detailed, step-by-step blueprint for building the `go-jira-helper` project, followed by a series of iterative, test-driven prompts designed for a code-generation LLM.
+Here is a detailed, step-by-step blueprint for building the `jira-tool` project, followed by a series of iterative, test-driven prompts designed for a code-generation LLM.

 -----